TylerTemp/docpie/README.rst

 ``docpie`` has some useful and handy features, e.g.

-1. it allow you to specify the program name.
+1. it allows you to specify the program name.

    .. code:: python